OchiabutoKelechi/Business-Analysis-Project/README.md

 - The first row of the dataset was transformed to create properly titled and capitalized headers for each column.
 This step enhances clarity and readability, making it easier to understand the data structure.

 - To better analyze customer behavior, I utilized the "Conditional Column" feature in Power Query.
-This feature enabled me to group customers into various age brackets, facilitating more detailed insights into purchasing patterns.
+This feature enabled me to group customers into various Age brackets, facilitating more detailed insights into purchasing patterns.

 - Using DAX, I calculated the Year-over-Year (YoY) sales of the business.
 This measure provides insights into sales growth over the specified period, allowing for trend analysis.